Why add butyrate to milk replacer?

 Cow’s milk naturally contains a balanced fatty acid profile with all 3 categories of fatty acids represented.
 LCFA can be provided via lard or palm oil, MCFA via coconut oil, but SCFA’s are typically found in butter fat.
-To get as close to the fatty acid profile of milk as possible, butyric acid (via sodium butyrate) has been incorporated into calf feed, however can potentially have an odor.
-In order to get the benefits of a SCFA without odor, we have encapsulated the tributyrin inside the fat in our milk replacers!
+To get as close to the fatty acid profile of milk as possible, butyric acid (via sodium butyrate) has been incorporated into calf feed, however, can potentially have an odour.
+To get the benefits of an SCFA without odour, we have encapsulated the tributyrin inside the fat in our milk replacers!
 Tributyrin is another form of butyric acid consisting of 3 butyric acid molecules attached to the glycerol backbone.

 Young calves (< 3 weeks) have limited enzymatic capabilities in their small intestine to digest nutrients because the pancreas is still developing.
-For fat digestion they rely on pre-gastric lipase in these early stages of life to digest the fat (Nelson et al., 1977).
+For fat digestion, they rely on pre-gastric lipase in these early stages of life to digest the fat (Nelson et al., 1977).
 Pre-gastric lipase has a preference for SCFA and MCFA which results in high digestibility of butyric acid in young calves (Villeneuve, 1996; Górka et al., 2018).
-LCFA’s are still important nutrients because they also provide the poly-unsaturated essential fatty acids like omega 3 and omega 6 fatty acids.
-LCFA’s are also a source of structural fatty acids used for cell membranes, slow-release energy, and energy storage in adipose tissue.
+LCFAs are still important nutrients because they also provide poly-unsaturated essential fatty acids like omega 3 and omega 6 fatty acids.
+LCFAs are also a source of structural fatty acids used for cell membranes, slow-release energy, and energy storage in adipose tissue.

 Supporting health and gut development

 In addition to easy digestion, butyric acid also has additional functionalities (Bedford & Gong, 2018).
-Butyric acid is an instant energy source to the cells lining the gastro-intestinal tract (GIT).
+Butyric acid is an instant energy source for the cells lining the gastrointestinal tract (GIT).
 The cells can absorb the butyric acid directly from the lumen of the gut and use it as fuel.
 Butyric acid has also shown anti-microbial activity against Salmonella typhimurium and Clostridium perfringens for example, which might help in supporting a healthy gut microbiome.
-When butyric acid is absorbed from the GIT it has also been shown to elicit anti-inflammatory activities by inhibition of inflammation pathways and signaling supporting gut health and normal immune function.
-Lastly butyric acid is a known regulator of gene expression which can result in stimulation of cell proliferation and therefore support gut development.
+When butyric acid is absorbed from the GIT it has also been shown to elicit anti-inflammatory activities by inhibiting inflammation pathways and signalling supporting gut health and normal immune function.
+Lastly butyric acid is a known regulator of gene expression which can result in the stimulation of cell proliferation and therefore support gut development.

 Nelson, J. H., Jensen, R. G., & Pitas, R. E. (1977).
 Pregastric esterase and other oral lipases—a review.
 Journal of Dairy Science, 60(3), 327-362.